Thursday, August 22, 2024

 toppled, fell down and in haste, swallowed all

-And the Flora and fauna that had thought they were
+And the Flora and fauna that looked evergreen

-And she, the river too started gulping lives,
+And she, the river too started gulping the lives

 Yama*- God of Death in Hindu mythology.